-The Control Center Virtual Appliance supports role-based authentication to control access to services that require access to sensitive keys and CSPs.
+The Control Center devices support role-based authentication to control access to services that require access to sensitive keys and CSPs.
 To perform these services, an operator must log in to the module by authenticating with the respective role's username and secure password.
-The CO and User passwords are initialized by the CO as part of module initialization, as described in Section 3 of this document.
-Once the operator is authenticated, they will assume their respective role and carry out the available services listed in Table 3 and Table 4.
-All users authenticate to the module using User-ID and passwords.
+The CO and User passwords are initialized by the CO as part of module initialization, as described in Section 3 (Secure Operation) of this document.
+Once the operator is authenticated, they will assume their respective role and carry out the available services listed in Table 4 and Table 5.
+Users may authenticate to the module using User-ID and passwords.